Skip to content

 A 0% car finance deal allows you to buy a car and pay for it in instalments without paying any interest.
 In other words, it lets you spread the cost of the vehicle over time without paying anything extra.

-Interest is often referred to as APR (annual percentage rate) and 0% APR finance deals can be hard to come by and are often only available for a limited period.
+Interest charges are often referred to as APR (annual percentage rate) and 0% APR finance deals can be hard to come by and are often only available for a limited period.

 While they might seem too good to be true, they are often advertised as a way of enticing potential new customers.